disk91/itsdk-example-sigfox-sx1276/readme.md

 2. Clone the [Disk91 STM32 IoT SDK repository](https://github.com/disk91/stm32-it-sdk) in the Project root directory to add the needed sdk dependencies.
 This project has been tested & refied with SDK [Version 1.5](https://github.com/disk91/stm32-it-sdk/releases/tag/v1.5.0)

+## Usage

+* A console for debug is accessible on USART2 @ 115000 ; the sigfox stack trace are activated
+* A console for configuration is accessible on USART1 @ 9600 ; type "?" to access the command. "changeme" to access the private extension to modify the configuration.

 ## License

 This code and ItSdk are under GPLv3.
 You can use it freely, you can modify, redistribute but *you must* to publish your source code.
 Other licenses can be obtained by contacting me on [disk91.com](https://www.disk91.com)